 Those living in remote communities are further disadvantaged by having limited, irregular or no access to health services, such as physiotherapy, podiatry and related allied health services and health education.

 Australia has over

 Qualified Physiotherapists and Allied Health Professionals

 They use their skills daily to improve health and wellness of everyday Australians.
 Many wish to utilise their skills by volunteering and serving those who don’t have access to these services.

 We can make a difference

-We are working to improve the health of disadvantaged people within Australia, because all people matter.
+We are working to improve the health of Indigenous Australians, because all people matter.

-By mobilising allied health professionals, using our collective skills and talents, we can provide medical support, physiotherapy intervention, podiatry and related health services, and education to significantly and sustainably improve the health of those in need in an urban setting or remote indigenous communities.
+By mobilising allied health professionals, using our collective skills and talents, we can provide medical support, physiotherapy intervention, podiatry and related health services, and education to significantly and sustainably improve the health of those in remote indigenous communities.

 We partner with others